ksckaan1/keyfile/README.md

 # Keyfile parser for Go

-Keyfile is simular to INI file, but it is much flexible.
+Keyfile is similar to INI file, but it is much flexible.
 It supports maps and lists as built-in types.

 You can find more information about Keyfile format in [https://docs.gtk.org/glib/struct.KeyFile.html](https://docs.gtk.org/glib/struct.KeyFile.html)